 Many kids these days do some of their shopping online at their favorite retailers.
 They’ll come back and ask for your credit card number so they can buy that ubiquitous navy blue hoodie from Hollister or a new pair of Toms.
 In return for footing the bill, ask them to research the highest shopping portal payouts and use it to generate extra miles or cash back on their purchases.

 Pay for School Trips and Events

-If your child’s school or extracurricular activities have events like these, volunteer to make it easy by paying for it with your credit card and having everyone else reimburse you.
-If payment is required in the form of a check, load up your American Express Serve or Bluebird and use either Bill Pay or a physical check to send payment to a person or organization.
+Does your child’s school or extracurricular activities have events like these?
+If so, volunteer to pay for it with your credit card and have everyone else reimburse you.
+If payment is required by check, load up your American Express Serve or Bluebird.
+Then use either Bill Pay or a physical check to send payment to a person or organization.
 School events and extracurricular activities can be a great opportunity to rack up extra points and miles.

 Before you know it, your kids will be all grown up and playing this game harder than you.
 Until then, you can ensure their spending brings in enough miles to lighten the load a bit.